chombo-discharge/chombo-discharge/Docs/Sphinx/source/Base/Testing.rst

 ----------

 To make sure ``chombo-discharge`` compiles and runs as expected, we include a test suite that runs functional tests of many ``chombo-discharge`` components.
-The tests are defined in :file:`$DISCHARGE_HOME/Exec/Tests`, and are organized by application type (see :ref:`Chap:ImplementedModels`).
+The tests are defined in :file:`$DISCHARGE_HOME/Exec/Tests`, and are organized by application type.

 Running the test suite
 ______________________